 Engineers are collaborative and creative…they are problem-solvers.
-Every challenge has a solution—in the engineer’s world, every challenge has myriad solutions… Engineers work in teams to develop elegant solutions, designing and building practical devices that make day-to-day life safer and more fulfilling…
+Every challenge has a solution—in the engineer’s world, every challenge has myriad solutions… Engineers work in teams to develop elegant solutions, designing and building practical devices and systems that make daily life safer and more fulfilling…

 Engineers help shape the future.
 Whether it’s developing new fuel sources, managing energy resources more efficiently or exploring the outer edges of the universe, engineers make it happen…

 But, not enough U.S. students are pursing engineering careers.
 ExxonMobil is committed to inspiring and preparing students to take on this important and rewarding career path.

 ExxonMobil supports the University of Alaska’s ANSEP (Alaska Native Science and Engineering Program), which works with students starting in middle school to increase university recruitment and retention rates in engineering.

 The Harris Foundation, started by astronaut Bernard Harris, the first African American to walk in space, provides fun, academically enriching summer camp experiences to middle school students from diverse backgrounds.
 These fun camps offer students the opportunity to explore STEM on a college campus.
 Since 2006, more than 12,000 students have attended.

 The Hispanic Heritage Foundation, in partnership with ExxonMobil, identifies, nurtures and prepares future Latino leaders in STEM.
 The Hispanic Heritage Youth Awards recognize achievements in math and engineering, while Latinos on the Fast Track, or LOFT, provides mentoring and guidance to promising Hispanic STEM students.